bokkypoobah/SikobaTokenContinuous/SecurityAudit.md

     }

     // ------------------------------------------------------------------------
-    // Allow _spender to withdraw from your account, multiple times, up to the
+    // Allow _spender to withdraw from your account, multiple times, up to
-    // _value amount.
+    // _amount.
 If this function is called again it overwrites the
-    // current allowance with _value.
+    // current allowance with _amount.
     // ------------------------------------------------------------------------
     // NOTE: Ok
     function approve(